Ngaio Marsh: Youth

-Marsh was born in the city of Christchurch, New Zealand, where she also died.
+Marsh was born on 23 April 1895 in the city of Christchurch, New Zealand, where she also died.
 In the Introduction to The Collected Short Fiction of Ngaio Marsh, Douglas G. Greene writes: "Marsh explained to an interviewer... that in New Zealand European children often receive native names, and Ngaio... can mean either 'light on the water' or 'little tree bug' in the Māori language.
 Other sources say that it is the name of a native flowering tree."
 Her father neglected to register her birth until 1900 and there is some uncertainty about the date.
 She was the only child of Rose and bank clerk Henry Marsh, described by Marsh as "have-nots".
 Her mother's sister Ruth married the geologist, lecturer, and curator Robert Speight.

 Ngaio Marsh was educated at St Margaret's College in Christchurch, where she was one of the first pupils when the school was founded.
 She studied painting at the Canterbury College (NZ) School of Art before joining the Allan Wilkie company as an actress in 1916 and touring New Zealand.
 For a short time in 1921 she was a member of the Rosemary Rees English Comedy Company, a touring company formed by actor-manager Rosemary Rees.

 In 1928 Marsh went to London with friends (on whom she would base the Lamprey family in Surfeit of Lampreys).
 From then on she divided her time between living in New Zealand and the United Kingdom.
 In London she began writing syndicated articles, which were published in New Zealand.
 In addition she and one of the friends with whom she had come to London opened Touch and Go, a handicraft shop that sold items such as decorated trays, bowls and lampshades.
 From 1928 to 1932 she ran the shop in Knightsbridge, London.
 During that time she wrote her first book, A Man Lay Dead.
 She wrote about the process of writing her first book in an essay, "Roderick Alleyn".

 Marsh was a member of The Group, an art association based in Christchurch, New Zealand.
 She exhibited with them in 1927, 1928, 1935, 1936, 1938, 1940 and 1947.